Arrrlex/bdqm-hyperparam-tuning/README.md

 1. Activate VPN and SSH into login node
 2. Run `cd ~/bdqm-hyperparam-tuning`
-3. Initialize conda: `source jobs/setup-session.sh`
+3. Initialize conda: `source setup-session.sh`
+4. Run `hpopt run-tuning-jobs --n-jobs=5 --n-trials-per-job=10`.
+Note: before
-4. Run `./jobs/run-tuning-jobs.sh 5 50`.
-This will run 5 tuning jobs, each of which will run for 50 trials.
-This script will also check if a MySQL server is running, and start one if not.
+  running the tuning jobs, this script will check that MySQL is running and will start a MySQL job if not.

+  For more configuration options, run `hpopt run-tuning-jobs --help`.

 ### Other Tasks

-- `hpopt/hp_study.py` can be used to perform several tasks on a distributed optuna study:
-  - `python hp_study.py delete` deletes the study
-  - `python hp_study.py report` creates a report (currently just a couple of plots) and writes them to disk
-  - `python hp_study.py best-params` prints the study's best params and their MAE
-- `hpopt/create_validation_set.py` splits the data into train, validation, and test sets
-- `hpopt/create_lmdb.py` Runs featurization on the train, validate, and test datasets, and writes them in lmdb format.
+Run `hpopt --help` to see other available commands.